BOBWEGNER Autobiography Link here (1921-2005)

 Sketch Book and Poster

-Perhaps one of my most prized 'artifacts'.
-Bob's childhood sketchbook of various types of boats.
-I commermorated it for him by making a 30"x 20" poster of a few of the sketches around 2010.
-He still has a copy in his room at his Board & Care residence in Irvine, CA.
+Perhaps one of my most prized 'artifacts' of Bobs - an early teenage sketchbook of various types of boats.
+As an homage of sorts, I produced a 30"x 20" poster of a few of the sketches (around 2010).
+He still has the poster in his room at his Board & Care residence in Irvine, CA.

 Mark Wegner, Photographer - www.markwegner.com